-Feedback is being sought on a draft Apollo Bay Harbour Precinct Development Plan now on public exhibition.
+Colac Otway Shire Council is calling for community feedback on a draft Apollo Bay Harbour Precinct Development Plan now on public exhibition.

-Colac Otway Shire has been working with the community for many years to create a plan that found the best possible balance between retaining the town’s fishing village character and undergoing the much-needed improvements to create an appealing harbourside for visitors and the community.
+Colac Otway Shire Mayor Cr Jason Schram said Council had been working with the community for many years to create a plan which found the best possible balance between retaining the town’s fishing village character and the much-needed improvements to create an appealing harbourside for visitors and the community.

-Colac Otway Shire has also undertaken a great deal of preparatory work to reach a point where they can place the development plan on exhibition, including the preparation of the Apollo Bay, Skenes Creek and Marengo Community Infrastructure Plan, which complements the harbour redevelopment project.
+“Council has also undertaken a great deal of other work, in partnership with the community, to reach this point where we can place the development plan on exhibition including the preparation of the Apollo Bay, Skenes Creek and Marengo Community Infrastructure Plan, which complements the harbour redevelopment project.